Paskanas/FavoriteItems/README.md

 This project lets user add items (movies, TV shows) to favorites.
 Admin can modify data.
 Everything with responsive design.

+## Description

+This website is a platform for users to browse through a collection of items and add their favorite items to a list.
+Additionally, an admin user can modify the data related to the items displayed on the website.

+The website utilizes a database to store the information related to each item, such as its title and description, and also stores the list of favorite items selected by each user.
+This allows users to access their favorite items list even if they leave the website and return at a later time.

+The admin user has the ability to modify the item information, such as updating the title or description, as well as deleting or adding new items to the collection.

+Overall, the website offers a simple and user-friendly interface for browsing items and managing favorite items, while also providing an efficient way for the admin user to manage the data.

 ## Getting Started

 Follow the steps below to get the project up and running on your local machine: